python-zeroconf/python-zeroconf/README.rst

   The bit should be set per
   datatracker.ietf.org/doc/html/rfc6762#section-8.1

-* Fixed the TC bit mising for query packets where the known answers span multiple packets (#494) @bdraco
+* Fixed the TC bit missing for query packets where the known answers span multiple packets (#494) @bdraco
-* Fixed packets not being properly seperated when exceeding maximum size (#498) @bdraco
+* Fixed packets not being properly separated when exceeding maximum size (#498) @bdraco

   Ensure that questions that exceed the max packet size are moved to the next packet.
 This fixes DNSQuestions being